rspamd/rspamd/doc/quickstart.md

 - webui setup with nginx proxy and letsencrypt certificates;
 - dovecot with sieve plugin to sort mail and learn by moving messages to `Junk` folder

+For those who are planning migration from their SpamAssassin setups, it might be useful to check this [document](/doc/tutorials/migrate_sa.html)

 ## Preparation steps

 First of all, you need a working MTA (Mail Trabnsfer Agent) that is able to serve SMTP protocol for your domain.
 In this guide, we discuss setup of [Postfix MTA](http://www.postfix.org/).
 However, rspamd can work with other MTA software - you could find details in the [itegration document](/integration.html).